Julia-Wagner/PipeTracker/README.md

   - [This stackoverflow issue on how to create tables in reportlab](https://stackoverflow.com/questions/3372885/how-to-make-a-simple-table-in-reportlab)
   - [This blog on how to create tables in reportlab](https://www.blog.pythonlibrary.org/2010/09/21/reportlab-tables-creating-tables-in-pdfs-with-python/)
   - [This article about reportlab](https://pythonassets.com/posts/create-pdf-documents-in-python-with-reportlab/)
+- I used [this article about custom error pages](https://dev.to/riyanagueco/creating-a-custom-error-page-on-django-3nnd) as a reference.

 ## **Media and Design**